dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 the internet.
 Docker, a company behind the Docker project also provides a public registry to everyone to use for free and a private registry for a fee.

+The name they have given to describe that service is called Docker Hub.

-I definitely recommend you to use any of these services if you need to make your images easily accessible to others.
+I definitely recommend you to use Docker Hub if you need to make your images easily accessible to others.

-Docker Registry is also available as an open source software, so you can set up a private registry relatively easily on your own server.
+Docker registry is also available as an open source software, so you can set up a private registry relatively easily on your own server.

+---

+SWITCH TO SLIDE #11

+---

-There are many ways how you can build a Docker image.
+There are a couple ways how you can build a Docker image.
 You can build an image either by hand or in an automated way.

 The problem building an image by hand is that for example if you have already built an image, you have added all the dependencies that your application